citrix/citrix-daas-rest-go/citrixquickdeploy/docs/CatalogAzureConfigurationModel.md

 HasAzureVNetRegion returns a boolean if a field has been set.

+### SetAzureVNetRegionNil

+`func (o *CatalogAzureConfigurationModel) SetAzureVNetRegionNil(b bool)`

+ SetAzureVNetRegionNil sets the value for AzureVNetRegion to be an explicit nil

+### UnsetAzureVNetRegion
+`func (o *CatalogAzureConfigurationModel) UnsetAzureVNetRegion()`

+UnsetAzureVNetRegion ensures that no value is present for AzureVNetRegion, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)